 This conference (held March 27 and 28, in London, UK) will address themes ranging from IMO and U.S. regulatory updates – examining how shipowners can ensure compliance and what they can expect from Port State Control authorities – to what owners should expect from suppliers and the retrofit challenges they will face, offering valuable guidance as how they can minimise the risks.

 Dr. Brian Petri (Research Director at Trojan Technologies) is part of the speaker lineup.
 He will be discussing the Environmental Technology Verification (ETV) Ballast Water Protocol and the science behind UV technology for ballast water treatment.

 We are also an event sponsor and will have an exhibit stand.
 If you’re attending the conference, we hope you can stop by for a chat.

 Subscribe to the Trojan Marniex blog and never miss a post!

 Get the latest product info, articles, case studies, and more delivered right to your inbox.

-By submitting this form, I give Trojan Marinex permission to provide me information about products and services from Trojan Marinex and its affiliates.
+By filling out this form, I agree to receive exclusive news, resources, and special offers from Trojan Marinex and its affiliates.